Keyboardly-App/keyboardly-dev/doc/Glossary.md

     <tr>
         <td>hideTopView()</td>
         <td>-</td>
-        <td>function to hide view above keyboard, like</td>
+        <td>function to hide view above the keyboard, like</td>
     </tr>
     <tr>
         <td>setTopActionView(view: KeyboardActionView)</td>
         <td>-</td>
-        <td>set top view on keyboard layout, like add on menu.</td>
+        <td>Set top view on keyboard layout, like add on menu.</td>
     </tr>
     <tr>
         <td>setTopActionView(view: View?)</td>
         <td>-</td>
-        <td>set top view on keyboard layout, like add on menu.</td>
+        <td> Set top view on keyboard layout, like add on menu.</td>
     </tr>
 </table>

 ## Keyboard Navigation
-Keyboard navigation is list menu that appear on top of keyboard.
+Keyboard navigation is a list menu that appears on top of the keyboard.
-The default navigation is available when user click the keyboard logo.
+The default navigation is available when the user clicks the keyboard logo.
 <p align="center">
     <img src="assets/keyboard-navigation.png" width="250">
 </p>
-If new add on installed, the logo will appear on this list keyboard navigation.
+If a new add-on is installed, the logo will appear on this list keyboard navigation.
 <p align="center">
     <img src="assets/addon-installed.png" width="250">
 </p>

 ## Request Input
-`Request Input` mean an activity inside `KeyboardActionView` to request input value like text and can be configured with options view like chip group, date picker, recyclerview, top recyclerview.
+`Request Input` means an activity inside `KeyboardActionView` to request input value like text and can be configured with options views like chip group, date picker, recyclerview, and top recyclerview.

 ### Default Request Input
-The default request input is for short text that fit on single line. <br>
+The default request input is for a short text that fits on a single line. <br>
 Triggered via [KeyboardActionDependency](#keyboard-action-dependency) > `requestInput()`
 <p align="center">
     <img src="assets/request-input-text.png" width="250" alt="sample request input text">